 Term Coocurrence Heatmap Example

 The Dictionary Tagger node is used afterwards to recognize important terms, which are interesting.
 The tagger assigns a specified tag (in this case “LOCATION”) to the recognized terms.
-Once these terms have been recognized the BoW creator node transforms the document into a bag of words, on which filtering can be applied.
 To filter named entities the Standard Named Entity Filter node is used, in this case terms with a “LOCATION” tag assigned.
+Terms are then converted to lower case and a bag of words is created.

 Download workflow